-Applications for LE Hungary are closed!
+Applications for LE Hungary open November 1!

 - No Language Requirement: (orientation includes introductory Hungarian lessons)

 - Living Conditions: Mostly rural, modern housing; access to most amenities

 - Settings: Rural (Hungary) and small towns (Slovakia)

 - Hungarian Villages: June 11th — July 12th

 Dates at a Glance